Jhatka: Comparison with Kosher and Halal methods

 Both methods use sharp knives.
 In the kosher and halal methods, sheḥiṭah and Dhabihah respectively, the animal is slaughtered by one swift, uninterrupted cut severing the trachea, esophagus, carotid arteries, jugular veins, and vagus nerves, leaving the spinal cord intact, followed by a period where the blood of the animal is drained out.
 In the Jhatka method, a swift uninterrupted cut severs the head and the spine.
 In Dhabihah, a separate prayer is required before each animal is slaughtered.
 In sheḥiṭah, a blessing is required, but if the shoḥeṭ (slaughterer) forgets it, the meat is still considered acceptable.
 One bərakhah is sufficient for the slaughter of multiple animals, so long as there is no interruption between them.
-This prayer, however, prevents the meat from meeting the requirement of jhatka.
+This prayer prevents the meat from being jhatka.

 Availability

 In Ajmer (Rajasthan, India), there are many jhatka shops, with various bylaws requiring shops to display clearly that they sell jhatka meat.

 In the past, there has been little availability of jhatka meat in the United Kingdom, so people have found themselves eating other types of meat, although jhatka has become more widely available.